aronedwards91/CYOA-Viewer/README.md

 Build Style Priority; string addition, inject storage reset

 #### TODO
-test string build, test mobile, design journal
+test string build, design journal

 ## Building a CYOA

-- Option 1: build a templater from the example, test it, create message in github issues requesting creation
-- Option 2: (requires some web dev experience, yarn installed) : following usual protocol, within folder run, `yarn install`, `yarn start`, test changes to templater file in `src/cyoadata`, once happy, run `yarn build`
+- Requires some js/dev knowledge, until a simpler process can be built.
+- Clone the repo `git clone https://github.com/aronedwards91/CYOA-Viewer.git`
+- at the root run  `yarn install` (npm may work, but haven't tested)
+- Then use `yarn start` to run dev, or if just want the .html file run `yarn build`, only he .html is required.

 ## -